MouadAH2003/CuisineRAG/README.md

 > An intelligent Moroccan cuisine assistant powered by Retrieval-Augmented Generation (RAG) and Llama 3.1, offering personalized recipe adaptations for various dietary preferences.

+> [!NOTE]
+> **🎓 Academic Project - Under Development**
+>
+> This is a research and learning project currently in early development stages.
+Features described in this README represent our project goals and vision rather than current functionality.
+We expect to continue development throughout 2024.
+>
+> _Last Updated: October 2024_

 ## 🌟 Project Overview

 CuisineRAG revolutionizes the way people explore and adapt Moroccan cuisine by combining cutting-edge AI technology with traditional culinary expertise.
 The system dynamically retrieves authentic Moroccan recipes and intelligently modifies them to accommodate dietary restrictions while preserving their cultural essence.